nf-core/differentialabundance/docs/usage.md

 ## Working with the output Quarto file

-The pipeline produces an Quarto document file which, if you're proficient in R, you can use to tweak the report after it's generated.
+The pipeline produces a Quarto document file which, if you're proficient in R, you can use to tweak the report after it's generated.

 > [!NOTE]
 >